AFAQ-AHMED-CS/Dont-Overfit/README.md

-## Dont-Overfit
+# Dont-Overfit
-THis is an attempt at the competition hosted on [Kaggle](https://www.kaggle.com/c/dont-overfit-ii).The accuracy achieved on the public leaderboard is 0.847.The solution involves using a simple Logistic Regression used to classify the input as 1 or 0.
+This is an attempt at the competition hosted on [Kaggle](https://www.kaggle.com/c/dont-overfit-ii).The accuracy achieved on the public leaderboard is 0.847.The solution involves using a simple Logistic Regression used to classify the input as 1 or 0.

 The interesting thing about the competition is as the description put it